up42/up42-py/docs/reference/jobcollection.md

-# JobCollection class
+# JobCollection

-The JobCollection class provides facilities for downloading and merging multiple jobs results.
+The JobCollection object provides facilities for downloading and merging multiple jobs results.